MikielAgutu/typ-site/src/docs/getting-started.md

 `myDoc.pdf` should contain content from `text.md` and `post-script.md`.

+**Long filepaths**

+Note that longer paths may need to be escaped with double quotes, e.g:

+`typ typeset -i text.md "C:\path\to the file\post-script.md" -o myDoc.pdf`

 ### Configure the formatting

 Typ gives you control over how your PDF is created through a set of configuration options.